digiaonline/graphql-php/README.md

 ## Example

-Here is a simple example that demonstrates how to build an executable schema from a GraphQL schema file that contains the Schema Definition Language (SDL) for a Star Wars-themed schema (for the schema definition, see below).
-Once you have the executable schema you can run a query asking for the name of the hero.
-The result of that query is an associative array with a structure that matches the query ran.
+Here is a simple example that demonstrates how to build an executable schema from a GraphQL schema file that contains the Schema Definition Language (SDL) for a Star Wars-themed schema (for the schema definition itself, see below).
+In this example we use that SDL to build an executable schema and use it to query for the name of the hero.
+The result of that query is an associative array with a structure that resembles the query we ran.

 ```php
 use function Digia\GraphQL\buildSchema;